CiganOliviu/cigan_enterprize/README.md

 The events database contains three main tables: Host Events, Past Events, Sponsor Events.
 In the Host Events and Sponsor Events the administrator just adds the events where the company is a host or a sponsor.
-These are active tables which means in the moment the date of the host event or sponsored event has past, there are automatically moved to past events table and deleted from host events or sponsor events.
+These are active tables which means in the moment the date of the host events or sponsored events has past, there are automatically moved to past events table and deleted from host events or sponsor events.

 ![Website main page](CiganEnterprize_documentation/picture_18.png)